Operation Eagle Claw: Collision and fire

 In the ensuing explosion and fire, eight servicemen died: five of the fourteen USAF aircrew in the EC-130, and three of the five USMC aircrew in the RH-53D, with only the helicopter's pilot and co-pilot (both badly burned) surviving.
-After the crash, it was decided to abandon the helicopters and during the frantic evacuation to the EC-130s by the helicopter crews, unsuccessful attempts were made to retrieve their classified mission documents and destroy the aircraft.
+After the crash, it was decided to abandon the helicopters.
+During the frantic evacuation to the EC-130s by the helicopter crews, unsuccessful attempts were made to retrieve their classified mission documents and destroy the aircraft.
 The helicopter crews boarded the EC-130s.
 Five RH-53D aircraft were left behind at Desert One mostly intact, some damaged by shrapnel.
-They could not be destroyed, because they were loaded with ammunition and any fire or explosion would have endangered the C-130s.
+They could not be destroyed because they were loaded with ammunition and any fire or explosion would have endangered the EC-130s.

-The EC-130s carried the remaining forces back to the intermediate airfield at Masirah Island, where two C-141 medical evacuation aircraft from the staging base at Wadi Abu Shihat, Egypt picked up the injured personnel, helicopter crews, Rangers and Delta Force members, and returned to Wadi Kena.
+The EC-130s carried the remaining forces back to the intermediate airfield at Masirah Island, where two C-141 medical evacuation aircraft from the staging base at Wadi Abu Shihat, Egypt, picked up the injured personnel, helicopter crews, Rangers, and Delta Force members, and returned to Wadi Kena.
 The injured were then transported to Landstuhl Army Regional Medical Center in Germany.
 The following day, after learning about the events at Desert One from the local Iranian news, the Tehran CIA team quietly left Iran, with the Iranians unaware of their presence.